Castrozan/private-gitlab-heatmap-exporter/README.md

 -   `GITLAB_URL`: The base URL of your GitLab instance (e.g., `https://gitlab.com`).
 -   `GITLAB_TOKEN`: A GitLab Personal Access Token with `read_user` scope.

-### Important Note on VPN Access
+-   `RUNNER_CHECK_TOKEN`: A fine-grained personal GitHub access token with repository administration read permissions to check runner status (see [here](https://docs.github.com/en/rest/actions/self-hosted-runners?apiVersion=2022-11-28#list-self-hosted-runners-for-a-repository) for more information).

+### Self-hosted Runner

 If your GitLab instance is on a private network or requires a VPN, the default GitHub-hosted runner will not be able to access it.
-You must use a [self-hosted runner](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners) that is configured on a machine within that network.
+You must use a [self-hosted runner](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners) that is configured on a machine within that network - it can be your work laptop, a home server, etc.

 The workflow file is already configured to use a `self-hosted` runner.

+#### Self-hosted Runner Status Check

+The workflow includes an automatic runner status check that verifies if your self-hosted runner is online before executing the build.

 ### Local Development